 An exercise regimen for you as an older man will look different than it did when you were younger and more agile.
 For one thing, you have different reasons to stay active now.

 The best workout program for 50-year-old men will increase circulation and breath control and build muscles for strength and stability.
-All of this will help you stay active and healthy so you can live your life to the fullest.
+All of this will help you get or stay fit in midlife so you can live your life to the fullest.

 As we age, we tend to move less, but this doesn’t have to be the case.
 Find a simple routine that is easy to follow and works with your lifestyle.